David0Wen/cse428labs/lab0/README.md

 #### Problems found:
 - In Card_T.cpp, when implenmenting the shift operator, we coded the "=" operator as "==" by mistake.
 - In PinochleDeck and HoldEmDeck, we forget to use the parameter "std::ostream &os".
 Instead, we directly output the content to std::cout.
-#### After fix these bugs, the program doesn't trigger errors/warnings anymore
+#### After fix these bugs, the program doesn't trigger errors/warnings anymore.

 ### Run error
 We don't have run error.